-A website overlay is a type of popup, designed to focus users’ attention on a specific message that you want to transmit to them by putting it on top of the webpage & darkening the rest of the content.
+A website overlay is a type of popup, designed to focus users’ attention on a specific message that you want to convey to them by putting it on top of the webpage, thus overlapping the rest of the content.
 It is irreplaceable when you need to get a full scope of readers’ attention.

-But how can you craft the one that would be coaxing without being coercive at the same time?
+But how can you create the one that would be persuasive without being forced at the same time?
 There are a few tricks that might help.
-If you are interested in learning them, let’s start.
+If you are interested in learning them, let’s see.

 Table of Contents

-Website overlays have many names - lightbox popups, lightboxes, modals - but no matter what you call it, the essence stays the same.
-Not to be too on the nose, but this message’s operating principle is literally to overlay the website and eliminate all the other elements that might distract visitors from taking the information in.
+Website overlays have many names, like lightbox popups, lightboxes, modals.
+However, no matter what you call it, the essence stays the same.
+This message’s operating principle is literally to overlay the website and eliminate all the other elements that might distract visitors from taking the information in.

-If you want to fire all cannons, you apply a full-screen popup.
-You opt for slide-in or sidebar forms when you strive to be unobtrusive but visible.
+If you want to fire all cannons, you use a full-screen popup.
+Opt for slide-in or sidebar forms when you strive to be unobtrusive but visible.
 If you long for something impossible to ignore yet delicate enough not to irritate people, you should go with a lightbox.

 - Make it concise, simple, and structured.
 It is not exactly smart to try and fit a long read into a relatively small box.
 Plus, the more effortlessly people can grasp what you are talking about, the happier they will be.

-- Keep your ground formula like this, ‘less text and form fields, more visuals (photo, video, animation, etc.)’.
-If you have an opportunity, it is always better to show than to tell.
+- Keep your ground formula like this, “less text and form fields, more visuals (photo, video, animation, etc.)”.
+If you have an opportunity, it is always better to do so.

-- Opt for a friendly and courteous tone.
+- Use a friendly and courteous tone.
 Excitement is great for engaging users, but only when it sounds natural enough to infuse people with enthusiasm instead of driving them away.
 Furthermore, remember to stay polite and respect personal boundaries.

 - Experiment with your designs.
 Do not be afraid to be unconventional.
-The name lightbox does not mean that it always needs to be the box.
+The name lightbox does not mean that it always needs to be the box shape.
 Let’s say, make it round for a change.

 - Be consistent with the site’s appearance.
 The message does not have to be bright, colorful, or sparkly.
 You can go with a minimalistic, yet elegant design.
 The crucial aspect is that it should match your company’s style and theme.

-Being a true marketing Swiss knife, these popups can:
+Being a true marketing Swiss Army knife, these popups can help with the following.

 Transmit Consumer Empathy